 After confirming there is enough free space, WhatsApp was re-installed.
 The installation worked without any problem.
 All my contacts and groups remained intact, but all messages were lost.
-But the files, pictures and videos send through WhatsApp was still listed inside Gallery.
+But the files, pictures, and videos sent through WhatsApp were still listed inside the Gallery.

 Steps to free WhatsApp space in Windows Phone

 - Open Settings > Storage Sense